thecoolestnuggetintheworld1985/thecoolestnuggetintheworld1985/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on: `"Nothing."`
-- 🌱 I’m currently learning: `"Sleeping."`
+- 🌱 I’m currently learning: `"3D modeling."`
 - 👯 I’m looking to collaborate on: `"I don't like collaborations."`
 - 🤔 I’m looking for help with: `"."`
 - 💬 Ask me about: `"Anything, I love questions."`
 - 📫 How to reach me: `"Pony town... or @karibza on discord... or @karibza on github... or @karibza on telegram..."`
 - 😄 Pronouns: `"Male human being."`
-- ⚡ Fun fact: `"I don't feel funny."`
+- ⚡ Fun fact: `"I don't like pies actually."`

 ## funny meme